solvcon/solvcon/doc/source/gas/index.rst

 This package :py:mod:`solvcon.parcel.gas` contains code that perform computational fluid dynamics (CFD) for gas flows by using the CESE method.
-The model equations employed are the Navier-Stokes equations.
+The model equations employed right now are the Euler equations and will then be updated to the Navier-Stokes equations.

 .. toctree::
   :maxdepth: 2